Search for Quadruplet Scalars using Boosted Decision Trees at the LHC: Introduction

-The introduction of two distinct $SU(2)$ multiplets as the BSM particle content poses significant challenges for high-energy collider data.
-Focusing on the pair and associated production of charged scalars, our detailed analysis of signal processes establishes that the final state characterized by $\ge 4$ leptons and $2$ jets ({\em fermiophilic} scenario) provides sufficient sensitivity to probe both, the quartet scalar and the quintuplet fermion, at the LHC.
-We study the signals for scalars in the mass range $300-1000$ GeV.
-We analyze the most relevant SM background exhibiting overlapping kinematics, with focus on the key reconstructed observables that offer some discrimination power.
+The introduction of two distinct $SU(2)$ multiplets as the BSM particle content poses significant challenges for the phenomenology.
+We discuss the pair and associated production of charged scalars within the mass range $300-1000$ GeV, at 14 TeV LHC.
+Beyond identifying channels with superior discovery potential, this paper focuses on those enabling mass reconstruction of exotic scalars and fermions—crucial for new particle discovery.
+Our detailed analysis of signal processes reveals that the final state with 4 or more leptons and 2 jets ({\em fermiophilic} scenario) offers sufficient sensitivity to probe both the quartet scalar and quintuplet fermions at the LHC.
+We analyze the most relevant SM background that exhibits overlapping kinematics, with a focus on the key reconstructed observables that offer some discrimination power.
 The sensitivity in these channels is estimated by performing a multivariate analysis (MVA) using the Boosted Decision Tree (BDT) framework.
+We also demonstrate the reconstruction of the quintuplet scalars and quintuplet fermion from their decay products.